RMI-PACTA/azure-pacta-runner/README.md

 * Go to the resource group you had set for the process
 * Filter for mrdc
 * Click the little three dots, then click delete (and say that you are sure)
+  * You can force-delete the machines (rather than waiting for Azure to send a kill signal to them and then waiting for them to shutdown cleanly)